Metal Saga: Development

 Since the first game was published in 1991 by Data East, the series was famous for having a "high degree of freedom".
 However, in 2003, Data East became bankrupt, and the trademark "Metal Max" was registered by Shinjuku Express, so this entry of the series had to use a new trademark — "Metal Saga".
-The series' producer, Hiroshi Miyaoka was not involved in the development from the beginning and said: "I can't make anymore with Metal Max, I thought it was really dying".
+The series' producer, Hiroshi Miyaoka was not involved in the development from the beginning and said: "I thought that I could not make Metal Max anymore, I thought I was really dying".

 The game was published in June 2005 in Japan, and in March 2006, a "Best" version of the game was published and was cheaper than the original.
 The game received a Lite/Demo version that was published in North America in April 2006.

 Reception

 Although the game's sense of humor, music and solid hours of gameplay won it some positive marks, the overall impression of the title was decidedly mediocre.
 Reviewers scoffed at the dated graphics, lack of plot, and missing feeling of progression.
 As a result, a considerable amount of time was often spent by reviewers and gamers alike simply wandering around, trying to figure out what to do next.
 While the game had all the classic trappings for the genre, complete with its own quirky style, it seemed to lack the polish required to stand-out.
 GameSpot noted that "Metal Saga has the makings of a good role-playing game, but there's nothing to tie it all together".

 In Japan, Metal Saga received a respectable 30 out of 40 from Famitsu magazine.
 Media Create reported that it was the top selling game in Japan during its week of release at 63,219 copies.
 By the end of 2005, the Japanese version of the game had sold 99,374 copies in the region.